2 November 2018

 “It was such a wonderful event and I am so pleased to have taken part in two of the last three years events.
 We all found it very heart warming, to see so many thousands cheering everyone who took part in the Parade.
-With such huge crowds, it does show that there is so much good in the community, which is heart warming.
-Do hope that the Qld media provide lots of coverage, whether the TV and/or Courier Mail”.
+With such huge crowds, it does show that there is so much good in the community.
+Do hope that the Qld media provide lots of coverage”.

 Foundations in Community Organising training workshop

-The training Foundations in Community Organising was attended by Mark Lindgard, Margaret Norris, Gillian Duffy, Lesley Willcoxson, Louise Foulkes, Stephanie Akers, Glyni Cumming, Agnieszka Swiatlowska and
+The workshop was attended by Mark Lindgard, Margaret Norris, Gillian Duffy, Lesley Willcoxson, Louise Foulkes, Stephanie Akers, Glyni Cumming, Agnieszka Swiatlowska and

 Angela Mercuri.
 Many thanks to our trainers Dave Copeman and Elise Ganley from Qld Community Alliance.

 Everyone enjoyed the training immensely and gained useful insight into what we are trying to do as members of a community group dedicated to social change.

 Noosa Welcomes Refugees recently hosted a free screening of this documentary, an unflinchingly honest portrayal of one Sudanese family’s journey from refugee camps in Africa to resettlement in Australia.
 An audience of around 50 enjoyed wine and finger food before the film and a chance to chat with NWR and Buddies members.
 Filmed over 10 years, the film highlights the role communities play in encouraging a sense of welcoming, healing and belonging.
 Noosa Mayor Tony Wellington, who attended the screening, said “I’d like to congratulate Noosa Welcomes Refugees and Buddies for their compassion, and for helping raise awareness about refugees."